 For example, Medicare generally doesn’t pay for 24-hour-a-day care at home.
 It also won’t cover services like meal delivery, shopping, or light housekeeping.
 Most importantly, it doesn’t cover custodial or personal care—like help with bathing, dressing, and using the bathroom—if that is the only care a person needs.
 Private pay fills these gaps, allowing clients to get the comprehensive support they need to live safely at home.

-Who Uses Private Pay Services?
+Who Benefits Most from Private Pay Care?

 Most often, private pay services are used by older adults who want to continue living in their own homes as they age.
 This desire to “age in place” is a powerful one.
 People feel more comfortable and secure in familiar surroundings, and private pay home care makes that possible.
 It provides the support they need to remain independent and safe, delaying or even avoiding the need to move into a nursing home or assisted living facility.
 By bringing care directly to them, you help clients maintain their lifestyle and dignity on their own terms.